-The Company underwent the Reorganization and the Underwritten Offerings in November 1996.
-During the Underwritten Offerings, the Company raised \$98.8 million in net proceeds.
+The Company underwent the Reorganization and the Initial Underwritten Offerings in November 1996.
+In connection with the Initial Underwritten Offerings, the Company raised \$98.8 million in net proceeds.
 As of the date of the Reorganization, the aggregate undistributed taxable S corporation earnings of the Subsidiaries were \$86.5 million.
 The Subsidiaries' earned and undistributed S corporation earnings through the date of termination of the Subsidiaries' S corporation status were distributed in the form of the S Distribution Notes, promissory notes bearing interest at 6.0% per annum.
-From the proceeds of the Underwritten Offerings, \$15.0 million was used to pay a portion of the S Distribution Notes and the remaining balance of \$71.5 million was paid in April 1997.
+From the proceeds of the Initial Underwritten Offerings, \$15.0 million was used to pay a portion of the S Distribution Notes, leaving an unpaid S Distribution Note balance of \$71.5 million at March 31, 1997.
+On April 4, 1997 the Company paid the \$71.5 million balance on the S Distribution Notes, together with related accrued interest expense of \$1.6 million.

-In November 1996, the Company purchased from NSI the distribution rights to seven new markets in the region.
-These markets include Thailand, where operations commenced in March 1997, and Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam, where operations have not yet commenced.
-These rights were purchased for \$25.0 million, of which \$5.0 million was paid from the proceeds of the Underwritten Offerings and an additional \$10.0 million was paid in January 1997.
-At June 30, 1997, the Company had a \$10.0 million short term obligation, due January 15, 1998, related to the purchase of these rights.
+In November 1996, the Company purchased from NSI the distribution rights to seven new markets.
+These markets include Thailand, where operations commenced in March 1997, and, Indonesia, Malaysia, the PRC, the Philippines, Singapore and Vietnam, where operations have not commenced.
+These rights were purchased for \$25.0 million, of which \$5.0 million was paid from the proceeds of the Initial Underwritten Offerings.
+During the three months ended March 31, 1997, an additional \$10.0 million was paid.
+At March 31, 1997, the Company had a \$10.0 million short term obligation due January 15, 1998 related to the purchase of these rights.
 Interest accrues at a rate of 6.0% per annum on amounts due under this obligation.

-The remaining \$78.8 million in net proceeds from the Underwritten Offerings are to be used for new market development, introducing new products, enhancing the Company's technological infrastructure, establishing additional office and distribution centers and for other general corporate purposes.
-Management anticipates using the remaining proceeds of the Underwritten Offerings within the next three years.
+The Company anticipates using the remaining \$78.8 million in net proceeds from the Initial Underwritten Offerings for new market development, introducing new products, enhancing the Company's technological infrastructure, establishing additional office and distribution centers and for other general corporate purposes.

 The Company generates significant cash flow from operations due to its significant growth, high margins and minimal capital requirements.
-Additionally, the Company does not extend credit to distributors, but requires payment prior to shipping products.
-This process eliminates the need for accounts receivable from distributors.
-During the six months ended June 30, 1997, the Company generated \$28.2 million from operations compared to \$31.8 million during the six months ended June 30, 1996.
-This decrease in cash flows from operations is primarily due to the buildup of inventories to support future market demands and the payment of income taxes during the first quarter of 1997.
+Additionally, the Company does not extend credit to distributors, but requires payment prior to shipping products and accordingly does not have accounts receivable from distributors.
+During the three months ended March 31, 1997, the Company generated \$3.3 million of cash from operations compared to \$15.0 million during the three months ended March 31, 1996, respectively.
+The decrease in cash flow from operations is primarily due to the payment of income taxes during the first quarter of 1997 and the build-up of inventories to support future market demands.

-As of June 30, 1997, working capital was \$108.0 million compared to \$66.2 million as of December 31, 1996.
-Cash and cash equivalents at June 30, 1997 were \$151.4 million compared to \$207.1 million at December 31, 1996.
+As of March 31, 1997, working capital was \$77.9 million compared to \$66.2 million as of December 31, 1996, respectively.
+Cash and cash equivalents at March 31, 1997 were \$196.8 million compared to \$207.1 million at December 31, 1996.